South Korea to Brazil By Air freight, Container ship or Road

 More about shipping cargo and freight from South Korea to Brazil by Air, Ocean and Road

-The shortest shipping time by sea between South Korea and Brazil is 37 days 16h.
-Ships depart from Busan (KRPUS) and arrive at Rio de Janeiro (BRRIO) with scheduled departures 2-4 times a week.
+The shortest shipping time by sea between South Korea and Brazil is 39 days.
+Ships depart from Busan (KRPUS) and arrive at Pecem (BRPEC) with scheduled departures Every 2-4 weeks.

-Scheduled flights between Incheon International Airport (ICN) and Guarulhos - Governador André Franco Montoro International Airport (GRU) depart 2-4 times a week.
-These flights are serviced by American Airlines, Delta Air Lines, Air Canada, Aeromexico, Lufthansa, Emirates, Air France, KLM, Qatar Airways and Turkish Airlines and the typical transit time is around 1 day 4h.
+Scheduled flights between Incheon International Airport (ICN) and Guarulhos - Governador André Franco Montoro International Airport (GRU) depart every 1-2 days.
+These flights are serviced by American Airlines, Air Canada, Delta Air Lines, Aeromexico, Emirates, Lufthansa, KLM, Air France, Ethiopian Airlines and Turkish Airlines and the typical transit time is around 1 day 5h.

 Yes there are dedicated cargo planes that fly regular scheduled services between South Korea and Brazil.
-Cargo flights depart from Incheon International Airport (ICN) and arrive at Guarulhos - Governador André Franco Montoro International Airport (GRU) with departures Every 1-2 days and a average flight time of around 1 day 4h.
-Qatar Airways and Turkish Airlines operates on this route.
+Cargo flights depart from Incheon International Airport (ICN) and arrive at Guarulhos - Governador André Franco Montoro International Airport (GRU) with departures 1-2 times a day and a average flight time of around 1 day 5h.
+Turkish Airlines operates on this route.

-The distance between South Korea and Brazil by cargo ship is 11,942 Nautical Miles (22,117 Kilometres / 13,743 Miles).
-This distance is measured by sea between Busan (KRPUS) and Rio de Janeiro (BRRIO).
+The distance between South Korea and Brazil by cargo ship is 11,499 Nautical Miles (21,297 Kilometres / 13,233 Miles).
+This distance is measured by sea between Busan (KRPUS) and Pecem (BRPEC).

 The distance between South Korea and Brazil by air is around 19,253 Kilometres (11,963 Miles).
 This distance is measured following typical flight paths between Incheon International Airport (ICN) and Guarulhos - Governador André Franco Montoro International Airport (GRU).